OPTION 1: VISIT A CERTIFIED STACCATO 2011® RETAIL PARTNER

 If the pistol is unable to be transferred to you at an FFL (for violation of any federal, state, or local law, or inability to produce current licenses or permits required by state and local law), your online payment will be refunded minus a twenty percent (20%) restocking fee and the cost of the return shipping.

-At present, Staccato does not ship firearms to California (except for law enforcement officers), District of Columbia, Maryland, and Massachusetts.
+At present, Staccato does not ship firearms to California, District of Columbia, and Massachusetts (except for law enforcement officers).
 Pistols shipped to states with magazine capacity restrictions will have ten round capacity magazines.

 Prior to transferring the pistol to you, the dealer will require you to complete a Form 4473, on which you must answer the following questions under penalty of perjury: